 Learn how to identify and solve problems that arise at every step of the systems design process, from data collection to testing and design.
 Our accelerated, flexible curriculum allows you to tailor your master’s program to suit your personal career objectives and to graduate in just 12 to 16 months.

 Work under the auspices of the foremost experts in the systems engineering and analytics field, in one of the world’s top-ranked departments for industrial engineering.
 You rapidly develop the analytical and computer skills that are increasingly sought after in industries from manufacturing and transportation to finance and health care.

-With a Systems Engineering and Analytics master’s degree and an emphasis in Systems Engineering and Analytics, you graduate ready to lead in any data-driven industrial sector.
+With a UW–Madison Industrial Engineering master’s degree and an emphasis in Systems Engineering and Analytics, you graduate ready to lead in any data-driven industrial sector.

 What you Learn